 However, it would be Microsoft.
 We use Microsoft apps in both places.
 Yeah, and love it or loathe it, it goes a long way.
-I think that scientifically I’m a big fan of open source software, so we have a rule in the lab, not to use Excel.
+I think that scientifically I’m a big fan of open-source software, so we have a rule in the lab, not to use Excel.

 Excel makes you lazy, and it’s very un-automatable.
-So we use a lot of R, and things like that.
+So we use a lot of R and things like that.
 R is open source.
 It’s a really powerful way of being able to do it.
 Especially if you’re handling large data sets, you’ve got to do repetitive actions on them.
 We do that.

 I think one of the big breakthroughs for us is the ability to operate a lot of our instrumentation remotely.
 So we use something called TeamViewer.
 This means we can operate remotely, and the people in my group can operate their instruments in the laboratory from home.

 We’ve got a degree of automation, particularly around some of the analytical systems, that allow us to control them.
-Actually, when we’re on filed work, we can be working in Germany at the moment with a German group, and we can just log into our instrument in Germany and see how it’s doing.
+Actually, when we’re on field work, we can be working in Germany at the moment with a German group, and we can just log into our instrument in Germany and see how it’s doing.

 Yeah, that’s amazing.